Membership Frequently Asked Questions

 One of the minimum standards required to be continuously met for DJAA membership is that all equipment is test and tagged in accordance with AS/NZS 3760.

-AS/NZS 3760 is a standard created by Standards Australia that outlines a testing method and frequency for portable electrical appliances.
+AS/NZS 3760 is a standard created by Standards Australia and Standards New Zealand that outlines a testing method and frequency for portable electrical appliances.
 Its main goal is to ensure workplaces are safe by setting out recommendations in relation to testing 240V, 3 phase and low voltage electrical equipment.

 Specifically, these recommendations focus on topics that range from Test and Tag frequencies, inspection and testing specifications, record keeping and other general guidelines.
 This extends to any equipment or appliances brought into the workplace i.e. battery charger, laptop chargers, electric drill etc. If the equipment is not safe and causes an accident, both the employer and the person who provided the appliance may be liable.
 This standard is used in both Australia and New Zealand.

 AS/NZS 3760 also stipulates the requirements that a person needs to fulfil to be considered a Competent Person.
 Test and Tagging can be carried out by anyone deemed competent by training, qualification or experience.
 It does not require a registered electrician.

 As the employer or self-employed person is responsible for determining that the person carrying out inspection, testing and tagging of electrical equipment has the required competencies and there are many overnight test and tag company’s looking for your business, the DJAA suggests that you use a reputable test and tag company with many years behind them and verify their certification as a Competent Person by asking to see certification of appropriate training etc.

 You can also undertake a recognised test & tag course through a Registered Training Organisation and carry out the test and tagging yourself.
 This will also necessitate the purchase of appropriate testing equipment.